-If you want zinc supplements with high bioavailability, you’ll want to choose a high-quality product.
+If you want L-OptiZinc 30 mg supplements with high bioavailability, you will want to choose a high-quality product.

 L-OptiZinc Side Effects Are Uncommon

-Fortunately, there are very few L-OptiZinc side effects recognized, and taking this supplement is considered relatively safe.
+Fortunately, there are very few L-OptiZinc recognized side effects, and taking this supplement is considered relatively safe.
 According to the Office of Dietary Supplements, zinc toxicity is a rare occurrence.
-In fact, it’s perfectly safe to take 40 mg or less of zinc each day.
+In fact, it is perfectly safe to take 40 mg or less of zinc each day.

 However, if you currently take antibiotics, you may want to speak with your healthcare provider before starting a zinc regimen.
-Some supplements can interact with antibiotics, and that may reduce the effectiveness, especially if taken at the same time.
+Some supplements can interact with antibiotics, which may reduce their effectiveness, especially if taken at the same time.

 Another commonly cited side effect of zinc supplements is digestive issues.
 However, the impact of zinc on digestion correlates with bioavailability.
 And with the L-OptiZinc® supplement, you receive methionine-bound zinc, which has a high absorption rate and limits the impact on digestion.